Last updated on February 15, 2021

 ConvertKit is a mediocre email marketing application.
-Its software is clunky, user-unfriendly, and overpriced.
-Also, there are better and more affordable email marketing services, for instance, MailerLite, SendinBlue, and Mailchimp (read my comparison between ConvertKit and MailerLite).
+Its software is clunky, unfriendly, and overpriced.
+Also, there are better and more affordable email marketing services, for instance, Sendinblue, MailerLite, and Mailchimp (read my comparison between ConvertKit and MailerLite).
 If you think I’m alone in my assessment, the folks at EmailToolTester agree.
-The independent review site gives ConvertKit a disappointing score of 3.5/5 with an article title that reads, ConvertKit Review 2019: Do their Features Justify its High Price?
+The independent review site gives ConvertKit a disappointing score of 3.5/5 in an article entitled, ConvertKit Review 2019: Do their Features Justify its High Price?